Russian forces escalate attacks on Ukraine's civilian areas

 Inside Russia, a top radio station critical of the Kremlin was taken off the air after authorities threatened to shut it down over its coverage of the invasion.
 Among other things, the Kremlin is not allowing the fighting to be referred to as an “invasion” or “war.”

-More than a half-million people have fled the country, and countless others have taken shelter underground.
-Bomb damage to water pipes and other basic services have left hundreds of thousands of families without drinking water, U.N. humanitarian coordinator Martin Griffiths said.
+Roughly 660,000 people have fled Ukraine, and countless others have taken shelter underground.
+Bomb damage has left hundreds of thousands of families without drinking water, U.N. humanitarian coordinator Martin Griffiths said.

 “It is a nightmare, and it seizes you from the inside very strongly.
 This cannot be explained with words,” said Kharkiv resident Ekaterina Babenko, taking shelter in a basement with neighbors for a fifth straight day.
 “We have small children, elderly people, and frankly speaking it is very frightening.”